aws-samples/sample-genai-connector-patterns/qbusiness-slack-sam/README.md

     * Enter the desired AWS Region.
     * Enter the AWS IAM Identity Center Instance ARN noted from the instructions followed in Requirements.
     * Enter the Slack Secret ARN noted from the instructions followed in Requirements.
+    * Enter the TeamID from the Slack workspace that you are connecting to.
     * Allow SAM CLI to create IAM roles with the required permissions.

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.*